UKDynasty/ukdynasty.github.io/bylaws/index.md

 The playoffs run between weeks 14 and 16 of the NFL season.
 The teams that qualify for the playoffs, and their seeding, will be as follows:

-1. Division Winner with best record
+1. Division winner with best record
 2. Division winner with 2nd best record
 3. Division winner with 3rd best record
 4. Team with next best record